-If the problem is linked with Bruxism, using a custom mouth guard or mouthpiece prove to be helpful.
+If the problem is linked with Bruxism, using a custom mouth guard or mouthpiece proves to be helpful.
 Using a warm towel or hot water bag on the joint area can help in easing muscle tension.
 Physicians also suggest opting for acupuncture and physiotherapy techniques.

-In case if nothing works, doctors prescribe corticosteroid or Botox injections as well as surgical interventions to ease the pain.
+In case nothing works, doctors prescribe corticosteroid or Botox injections as well as surgical interventions to ease the pain.

 Dental issues can be the cause of TMJ disorder

-Pain in the jaw can also be a symptom of abscess, malocclusion and gum disease.
+Pain in the jaw can also be a symptom of abscess, malocclusion, and gum disease.
 Infected or damaged teeth can put stress on the jaw resulting in jaw pain that can be experienced while eating.
 The best Roswell Dentists suggest teeth often slowly change their position due to the space created after tooth extraction.
-This results in misaligned bite, further causing the TMJ pain.
-Thus, not directly, but dental issues have been linked with the temporomandibular joint pain.
+This results in a misaligned bite, further causing the TMJ pain.
+Thus, not directly, but dental issues have been linked with temporomandibular joint pain.
 If you are looking for the best Roswell Dental Care to treat temporomandibular joint pain caused due to dental problems, you should book an appointment with TruCare Dentistry.